 - Energy – Morning run

-If I complete all these, I know I will feel happy that I’ve achieved a lot that day, and will, most definitely, be smiling!
+If I complete all these, I know I’ll feel happy that I’ve achieved a lot that day, and will, most definitely, be smiling!

-(and if I haven’t ticked all the boxes already for the next day when I check, then I can adjust and add in in time to do something about it – so I am more likely to stay on track and progress all parts of life, not letting anything take over too much).
+…And if I haven’t ticked all the boxes already for the next day when I check, then I can adjust and add in in time to do something about it – so I’m more likely to stay on track and progress all parts of life, not letting anything take over too much.

-NB – of course there will be times when something takes over, thats life – but if this can be the default most of the time, then its worth doing!
+Of course there will be times when something takes over, that’s life – but if this can be the default most of the time, then it’s worth doing!

 I also work from home, and often feel overwhelmed by all the TO DOs that I have on my master TO DO list of things I have in the pipeline.